How Rising Mortgage Rates Affect You

-We saw rates in the 2s in the second half of 2020 and even at the beginning of 2021.
+Due in large part to COVID-19 mortgage rates have been hovering at historically low levels.
 If you paid attention to mortgage rates during this time, you probably know that borrowers enjoyed record-low rates on multiple occasions.
-We can safely attribute much of the low-rate activity to the implications of COVID-19.

 What does this all mean for mortgage rates?
 Rates tend to rise as the economy improves.
 And even though medical professionals state the significance of masks and social distancing for a bit longer, we can at least spot the finish line.